Information Control Division: Origin

 Many within the Allied Forces of World War II − France, Soviet Union, United States, Britain, etc.− wanted to prevent any future signs of militaristic and cultural aggression from Germany.
-Britain and the United States specifically, with the agreement of Soviet and French Military governors, pursued a coordinated post-war peacetime effort that centered around the control of information and media decimation in post-war Germany.
-Two months after the end of the World War II in Europe, "the Anglo American Psychological Warfare Division and the British Political Warfare Executive were re-designated as Information Control Division in the American sector and the Information Services Division in the British zone of control".
-The Information Control Division was part of a larger campaign on the part of the United States and Britain to facilitate peaceful post-war time relations and reeducate the German people to rid them of Nazism under the Office of Military Government, United States.
-The United States wanted to influence the German psyche and address the issue of "hypernationationalism" and Nazism that had developed in Germany leading up to and during World War II Through the use of propaganda and media control, the Information Control Division was one of the key faucets in which the United States pursued this campaign.
+Britain and the U.S. specifically, with the agreement of Soviet and French Military governors, pursued a coordinated post-war peacetime effort that centered around the control of information and media dissemination in post-war Germany.
+Two months after the end of the World War II in Europe, the "Anglo American Psychological Warfare Division" and the "British Political Warfare Executive" were re-designated as Information Control Division in the American sector and the Information Services Division in the British zone of control.

+The Information Control Division was part of a larger campaign on the part of the United States and Britain to facilitate peaceful post-war time relations and to reeducate the German people to rid them of Nazism under the Office of Military Government, United States.
+The United States wanted to influence the German psyche and address the issue of "hypernationalism" and Nazism that had developed in Germany.
+Through the use of propaganda and media control, the ICD was one of the key facets by which the United States pursued this campaign.

 The inclination of a significant portion of Germany's population towards nationalism was first identified before Hitler took his reign during World War II.
-Saul Padover, political scientist and historian, describes the "German problem" as: "Hostility to democracy (shared power), Reliance on authoritarianism, Respect for force and acceptance of military virtues, Belief in German superiority, cultural or racial".
+Saul Padover, political scientist and historian, describes the "German problem" as: "hostility to democracy (shared power), reliance on authoritarianism, respect for force and acceptance of military virtues, belief in German superiority, cultural or racial".

 Padover was not alone in criticizing the developments of the "German problem", with many government officials sharing the same concern.
 British propaganda surrounding the image of the German people made its way into American media and influenced many American outlooks on the German people and ultimately helped solidify the United States' decision to deploy psychological warfare divisions within Germany following World War I. Many of these feelings towards Germany by academic and military personnel contributed to the British and American pursuit of psychological control and influence within American and British occupied sectors in post-war Germany.